MCKEE BOTANICAL GARDEN

 HISTORICAL SIGNIFICANCE

-Founded in 1929 by Arthur McKee and Waldo Sexton, the garden began as McKee Jungle Gardens.
-They purchased an 80-acre tropical hammock to grow citrus but chose to preserve its natural beauty.
+The garden was founded in 1929 by Arthur McKee and Waldo Sexton as McKee Jungle Gardens.
+They purchased an 80-acre tropical hammock intending to grow citrus but chose to preserve its natural beauty instead.

-Landscape architect William Lyman Phillips designed its streams and ponds.
+Landscape architect William Lyman Phillips designed the streams and ponds.
 By the 1940s, it drew 100,000 visitors yearly as a top Florida attraction.
 It closed in 1976 due to competition from larger parks.

 Vero Beach McKee Cypress PostcardVintage Postcard McKee Jungle Gardens